pkimber/fabric/README.rst

 ::

-  apt-get install python-dev
+  apt install python-dev
-  apt-get install duplicity python-paramiko
+  apt install duplicity python-paramiko

 The documentation for this project can be found at: https://github.com/pkimber/docs